imgix/vue/.github/pull_request_template.md

 <!-- prettier-ignore-start -->
 <!--
-Hello, and thanks for contributing to vue-imgix! 🎉🙌 Please take a second to fill out PRs with the following template!
+Hello, and thanks for contributing to @imgix/vue! 🎉🙌 Please take a second to fill out PRs with the following template!
 -->